Leader of Drug Network Charges in NJ

-Travis J. Tormey is an experienced defense attorney who serves on behalf of clients facing a vast array of charges, ranging from harassment to receiving stolen property.
-With centrally located offices in Paramus and Morristown, he appears in courts throughout Northern New Jersey, including Teaneck, Bergenfield, and Palisades Park.
+Travis Tormey has been representing clients facing drug charges in New Jersey for the last decade.
 Having represented clients in such a wide variety of cases, Mr. Tormey has specifically formulated tactics to combat drug-related charges such as possession of drug paraphernalia, prescription drug offenses, and charges for leading a narcotics trafficking network.

 Mr. Tormey’s practice concentrates on criminal law, which has facilitated him in developing a breadth of knowledge in the area of criminal defense.
 This repository of information regarding New Jersey law enables him to identify the nuances involved in each case and thus, to best represent his clients.
 In fact, Mr. Tormey has been cited as a legal resource in a number of publications, including The Daily Record and The Bergen Record, as well as the AOL News.
 Feel free to contact him at his office at (201) 556-1570, as he provides free legal consultations.

 Leader of a Drug Trafficking Network – N.J.S.
 2C:35-3